bjornn/xml-to-xpath/README.md

 ## Usage

     $ java -jar org.becube.xml-to-xpath-1.1-standalone.jar <filename>.xml

-If you omit the filename you will get an usage message and if you provide a bad filename or if the file does not contain valid xml you will probably receive a stack trace,
+If you omit the filename you will get a helpful usage message.
+If you provide a bad filename or if the file does not contain valid xml you will probably receive a stack trace.

 ## Options

 There are no options yet.
-The utility aims to do one thing and to do it good.
+The utility aims to do only one thing.

 ## Examples

 ...